 So what has changed in the Farm Bills?

 Under the current APMC Acts, all Agri produce was obtained through mandis to which farmers moved their produce.
 At first, intended to ensure farmers, these mandis changed into neighborhood syndications.
 Direct value revelation through sales was supplanted by plot and value fixing.
-In this way, the instruments intended to secure farmers ended up seriously hurting them.
-Lease looking for conduct was standard.
+In this way, the instruments intended to secure farmers seriously hurt them.
+Lease looking for conduct as standard.
 Commission specialists (arathiyas) and go-betweens had a significant impact by being the two purchasers of products and casual credit suppliers.